circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

     }
     ```

 Notice in the example above that you will receive very specific information about your project, including the name of the project, the name of the organization that the project belongs to, and information about the VCS that hosts the project.
-For a more detailed breakdown of each value returned in this request, please refer to the [Get Project Details](https://circleci.com/docs/api/v2/#get-a-project)section of the *CircleCI API v2 Reference Guide*.
+For a more detailed breakdown of each value returned in this request, please refer to the [Get Project Details](https://circleci.com/docs/api/v2/#get-a-project) section of the *CircleCI API v2 Reference Guide*.

 ## Get Job Details